bocadilloproject/bocadillo/docs/getting-started/tutorial.md

             await ws.send(str(response))
 ```

 That's it!
-While the client is talking with Diego, it will be present in the set of `clients`.
+While the client is chatting with Diego, it will be present in the set of `clients`.

 How about we do something with this information?